UIP To-Go Summer 2015 Internship Program in Dublin, Ireland

 • Be able to meet the health, age, academic, legal, security, and/or related criteria of the internship organization

-On-line Application Period: November 8, 2013 - February 1, 2014 at: www.virginia.edu/uip.
+On-line Application Period: November 2014 - February 28, 2015 at: www.virginia.edu/uip.
 Admission will be determined on a rolling basis, space is limited.
-Applicants must submit an application and complete an interview by February 1.
+Applicants must submit an application by February 28, 2015 and complete an interview by March 4, 2015.

 The University of Virginia Internship Programs (UIP) To-Go Summer Internship Program in Dublin, Ireland is a supervised, two-part, for-credit, academic internship program offered through the Weldon Cooper Center for Public Service in collaboration with the Department of Sociology.
 U.Va. has contracted with EUSA (www.EUSA-edu.com) to arrange internships in Dublin.